Mrtracker-new/BAR/README.md

 Here's what you need to understand:

 - When BAR deletes something, it's **PERMANENT**.
-We're talking gone-from-existence permanent.
+I'm talking gone-from-existence permanent.
 - You're responsible for making sure you're using this legally in your country (some places have rules about encryption software).
 - Your security is only as good as your passwords—so make them strong!
 - Nothing in cybersecurity is bulletproof, and that includes BAR.